hapijs/hapi/API.md

 - `err` - an optional error response.
 - `result` - an optional response payload.

-Since an request can only have one response regardless if it is an error or success, the `reply()` method can only result in a single response value.
+Since a request can only have one response regardless if it is an error or success, the `reply()` method can only result in a single response value.
 This means that passing both an `err` and `result` will only use the `err`.
 There is no requirement for either `err` or `result` to be (or not) an `Error` object.
 The framework will simply use the first argument if present, otherwise the